-By Thomas Mayor
+By Thomas Mayo

-In this article, Torres Strait Islander man Thomas Mayor writes of an inspirational moment in his personal journey, and how he believes it is the obligation of the Parliamentary Joint Select Committee on Constitutional Recognition Relating to Aboriginal and Torres Strait Islander Peoples to break down the barriers to the success of the Uluru Statement and clear the way to the Indigenous self-determined path to ‘closing the gap’.
+In this article, Torres Strait Islander man Thomas Mayo writes of an inspirational moment in his personal journey, and how he believes it is the obligation of the Parliamentary Joint Select Committee on Constitutional Recognition Relating to Aboriginal and Torres Strait Islander Peoples to break down the barriers to the success of the Uluru Statement and clear the way to the Indigenous self-determined path to ‘closing the gap’.

 From Kalakringi to Wentworth – Breaking Down the Barriers to a First Nations Voice

 On Saturday 26 May 2018, 12 months on from the historic endorsement of the Uluru Statement from the Heart, large groups of people from all walks of life gathered in Prime Minister Turnbull’s federal electorate of Wentworth.

 They joined Gurindji people who had travelled from Kalkaringi in the Northern Territory, Rob Roy, Jeremy Frith and Rosie Smiler, the grand-daughter of the great Gurindji leader, Vincent Lingiari, who in 1966 led the ‘Wave Hill Walk Off’ sparking the longest strike in Australian history.

 In Wentworth, we gathered with purpose: we were there to respectfully inform voters that their chosen representative in the Australian parliament, Malcolm Turnbull, has demonstrated utter contempt for the Australian people’s hope for meaningful reconciliation.
 He dismissed the key proposal in the Uluru Statement from the Heart: a constitutionally enshrined First Nations Voice to the Australian Parliament.